 The process maps included in this document are provided to illustrate the high-level workflows associated with current operations.
 It is acknowledged that, since their creation, there have been several architectural and system changes — for example, the local fulfilment of Smart Metering Inventory (SMI) queries via ServiceNow and the disaggregation of certain functions from the Data Service Provider (DSP).

 While these updates are material from a technical perspective, the underlying business processes and user interactions remain broadly consistent, and as such, the fundamental intent of the workflows remains valid.
-Given that the original process flows are embedded as static images and the source files are not available, updates have not been applied at this stage.
+Previous references to process flows linked to Frequently Asked Questions (FAQs) and user manuals have been retired.
+These resources have now been consolidated and superseded by comprehensive knowledge articles, which serve as the primary source of self-service guidance across all areas.

 Login – PM1